FlKo/LazarusDockedDesktops/README.md

 #### Step 5: More personal preferences

 The next things are my personal settings and may not be everyone's favourite.
-So, feel free to use it ;).
+So feel free to use it.

 A very annoying thing in RAD Studio is the impossibility to prevent the cursor moving beyond the end of the line.
 In Larazus, its just an unchecking of the *Editor* -> *General* - *Caret past end of line* checkbox.

 ![20_install](https://cloud.githubusercontent.com/assets/22365547/19088442/6d3b0b36-8a76-11e6-9ad4-d3b081d58c66.png)

+---

 Before you now finally start, don't forget to take a look at these "incredible" screenshots below: